Oxford Academy (California): Academics

 Oxford Academy aims to best prepare its students for college in a number of ways.
 For one, it runs on a "block schedule", holding even periods on Tuesdays and Thursdays and odd periods on Wednesdays and Fridays, mirroring the longer but more spaced out class structure found at most American universities.
 The school also provides a large selection of advanced placement (AP) courses for potential future college credit, even some which are mandatory (including, but not limited to, AP English Language and AP US History).
 Oxford offers classes which fit the University of California "A-G Course" requirements, guaranteeing that students graduate having fulfilled the minimum course requirements for attending a school in the UC system.
 Students may even dual enroll at nearby Cypress College to take courses which directly transfer to CSU or UC system schools.

 Oxford Academy upholds a strict GPA requirement for its students.
 7th and 8th graders must maintain a 2.5, 9th and 10th graders a 2.7, and 11th and 12th graders a 3.0 grade point average in order to avoid being placed on academic probation.
 Failure to improve one's academic performance to this standard results in expulsion from the school.

 Aside from its standard classes, Oxford also offers four different pathways - Biotechnology, Business, Computer Science, and Engineering - in an effort to expose students to different fields of study they may pursue after high school.
 In junior high, students take a pathway introductory course lasting one quarter each.
 Afterwards, in high school, students select a pathway and take three corresponding courses at their own pace.
 Students are also required to take at least four years of foreign language and two years of some visual and performing arts (also called VAPA).
-The foreign language offerings have changed over the years, with French and Mandarin being taught in the past.
-As of 2018, the two languages offered are Spanish and Korean.
+The foreign language offerings have changed over the years, with French and Mandarin having been taught in the past.
+As of 2024, the two languages offered are Spanish and Korean.
 To fulfill their mandatory VAPA requirement, students may choose between orchestra, band, choir, and art.

 Athletics

 Oxford offers a variety of extracurricular sports for its students to participate in.
-High school students may join cross country, volleyball, baseball / softball, basketball, soccer, tennis, swimming, or track and field, and typically compete against other schools in the 605 League within the CIF Southern Section.
-Oxford used to offer other sports, such as golf, and notably does not have its own football team.
+High school students may join cross country, volleyball, baseball / softball, basketball, soccer, tennis, swimming, golf, or track and field, and typically compete against other schools in the 605 League within the CIF Southern Section.
+Oxford notably does not have its own football team.
 Junior high school students may partake in intramural athletics, which include all the aforementioned sports as well as flag-football.
 They also play against other middle schools in AUHSD.